neoglez/calvis/README.md

 ### 2.1.
 Preparation
 #### 2.1.1.
 SMPL data

-a) You need to download SMPL data from http://smpl.is.tue.mpg.de in order to run the synthetic data generation code.
+a) You need to download SMPL data from http://smpl.is.tue.mpg.de and https://www.di.ens.fr/willow/research/surreal/data/ in order to run the synthetic data generation code.
 Once you agree on SMPL license terms and have access to downloads, you will have the following three files:

 ```
 basicModel_f_lbs_10_207_0_v1.0.0.pkl